dereuromark/cakephp-ide-helper/docs/Illuminator.md

 The Illuminator can modify your PHP files based on Illuminator rulesets.
 You can use the pre-set tasks, or create your own to enhance your PHP files and classes.

+Note: Instead of meta modifications (doc blocks, annotations) like the Annotator, this Illuminator actually modifies existing code.
+Make sure to backup/commit your changes before running it.

 Each task has its own scope defined, based on path or filename.
 If that doesnt match, it will be skipped.